KeeevinW/Student-Management-Website/README.md

 #### Service Layer

-The service layer takes care of the specific logic and perform operation to the data through calling the mapper layer (DAO layer).
+The service layer contains the business logic of the application.
+It processes data and performs operations by calling the mapper layer (DAO layer).

 #### Mapper Layer (DAO Layer)